CBI registers fresh case in Gomti river front project irregularities; searches at over 40 locations | Politics

 CBI registers fresh case in Gomti river front project irregularities; searches at over 40 locations

-The CBI has registered a fresh case in the alleged irregularities in the ambitious Gomti river front project in Lucknow, which was undertaken during the Samajwadi Partys government in Uttar Pradesh, where assembly polls are due next year.The agency started a massive search operation at around 43 locations in multiple states on Monday following the registration of FIR, officials said.The operation, which started early in the morning, is going on and it may be expanded during the course of the day, they said.
+The CBI has registered a fresh case in the alleged irregularities in the ambitious Gomti river front project in Lucknow, which was undertaken during the tenure of the previous Samajwadi Party government in Uttar Pradesh, where assembly polls are due next year.The agency started a massive search operation at 42 locations in 13 districts of Uttar Pradesh, Alwar in Rajasthan and Kolkata in West Bengal on Monday following the registration of FIR, officials said.The operation, which started early in the morning, is going on and it may be expanded during the course of the day, they said.

 - Country: